Terms and conditions

 Proprietary Rights Notice for Reproduction online

-- Any uses and or copies of these journals in whole or in part must include the customary bibliographic citation, including author attribution, date, article title, Reproduction, and the URL http:// rep.bioscientifica.com and MUST include a copy of the copyright notice.
+Any uses and or copies of these journals in whole or in part must include the customary bibliographic citation, including author attribution, date, article title, journal title, and the URL https://rep.bioscientifica.com and MUST include a copy of the copyright notice.

 Disclaimer of warranties